Kalanda – Greek Carol Singing

 Greek Carol Singers – Kalanda – Syros

-Usually you get to hear just one song:
+Usually you get to hear only this one Greek song:

 Traditional Greek kalanda – Christmas carol